Organic agriculture

 Dona Maricotas, is our wine brand, named after Joana’s Great Grandmother, as a tribute to the first woman of the family running the farm in the early 30’s.
 Dona Maricotas is also a tribute to ancestral practices that we’ve adopted (grape maceration, natural fermentation in wood barrels) to produce a wine with low intervention and great character.

-Our olives are hand-picked and pressed in a matter of hours in a nearby traditional oil mill.
-We use our extra virgin olive oil for cooking and for our wool coated soaps.
+Our olives are hand-picked by hand and pressed within just a few hours at a nearby traditional olive mill.
+We proudly use our extra virgin olive oil both in our cooking and in our wool-coated soaps.

 Every season we become more self sufficient, self reliant and sustainable!
 It’s extremely rewarding to be able to inspire locals and guests to live more sustainably, caring for nature as she provides and nurtures us.